melaniehuang/creative-coding-studio/course-material/week-06.md

-# Week 6: Loops and repetition
+# Week 6: Loops, repetition and inputs

 So we’ve been drawing shapes, changing colours and composing our designs.
 It’s time to look at how the computer can help us with the things that the computer is great at and our human math-ing is not so great at.
 Let’s start by simply drawing a circle: